schitresh/system-design/design_concepts/1_architecture/3_characteristics.md

 - Ideal for handling massive scalability needs
   - Unlimited potential to grow
   - Effective for microservices allowing to scale independently
-  - Usefule where responsiveness and speed are critical
+  - Useful where responsiveness and speed are critical
   - Cost effective than vertical scaling in the long run due to flexibility

 ### Vertical Scaling